 The success of your business lies squarely on your shoulders, so how do you relax in the evening when you know you’re about to miss a deadline?
 It’s harder to walk away from work when you’ve poured your entire livelihood into it.

 Instead of relaxing on a sunny beach over the weekend, you’ll be calculating how much money you could be making instead.
 Every business opportunity feels much more important than a relaxing evening, which is why entrepreneurs often choose work over hobbies.

 Over 70% of American entrepreneurs say they don’t think they have a healthy work-life balance.
 While it’s true that you’re running the show, have you realized how much extra work the stage manager puts in behind the scenes?
 In reality, it’s going to be challenging to put work down and focus on yourself.

 The best solution is to learn how to delegate.
 Can someone else complete the task satisfactorily?
 Hire help for the repetitive, time-consuming tasks that are your least favorite and free your time up for other endeavors.

 9. Your Reputation Is Everything

 Have you ever left a business a bad review before?
-Most people either leave or look at online reviews.
+Most people look at online reviews.
 It can feel great to get a glowing recommendation, but the opposite has just as big of an impact.
-Remember, overnight success isn’t realistic — almost everyone has to slowly collect customers over time.
+Remember, overnight success rarely happens — almost everyone has to slowly collect customers over time.

 The fragility of your reputation is one of the biggest disadvantages of entrepreneurship.
 A few bad reviews could seriously slow business and affect sales.
-Customers won’t put their card information on your website or buy products from you if they think you’re untrustworthy.
+Customers will be reluctant to put their credit card information on your website or buy products from you if they think you’re untrustworthy.